jingwenhan2402/ACC102-Individual-Assignment-Track-2/README.md

 - The portfolio analysis uses equal weights rather than formal optimisation
 - Full reproducibility depends on access to WRDS
 - The notebook is designed for clarity and teaching purposes rather than professional investment modelling

-These limitations mean that the project should be viewed as an educational data product rather than a complete investment decision system.

 ---